($602) Cost to ship a car from Little Rock, AR to Wichita, KS

 Transport method

-When shipping your car from Little Rock to Wichita, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+When it comes to moving your car from Little Rock to Wichita, you’ll typically choose between open, enclosed, or top-loaded transport.
+The best option depends on the type of vehicle you’re shipping.

 Vehicle size and type